rechtlogisch/wirtschafts-id/README.md

 You can get a list of hints explaining why the provided input is not plausible.
 Hints do not change the validation result.
 The `validate()` method returns a DTO with a `getHints()` method.

 > [!NOTE]
 > The keys of `getHints()` hold the stringified reference to the exception class.
 You can check for a particular error by comparing to the ::class constant.
-For example: `Rechtlogisch\WirtschaftsId\Exceptions\InvalidWirtschaftsIdLength::class`.
+For example: `Rechtlogisch\WirtschaftsId\Exceptions\UnterscheidungsmerkmalShouldBe00001BeforeYear2026::class`.

 ```php
 validateWirtschaftsId('DE123456788-00002')->getHints();